isengine/isengine/README.md

 ## Packet manager

-You can install bower packets use bowerphp.phar from console:
+You can install bower packets use bowerphp.phar from console in the root folder of the your project:

-	php bowerphp.phar install jquery
+	php bowerphp.phar install PACKAGE

+Package is package name in bower ‎packages store.
+Supported formats:

+	jquery
-	php bowerphp.phar install twbs/bootstrap#^4.1.0
+	twbs/bootstrap#^4.1.0

 To save new dependencies to "bower.json" use:

 	php bowerphp.phar install PACKAGE --save

 Also, you can add dependencies to "bower.json" manually.

+To do this, specify the required packages in the "dependencies" section in this format:

+	"jquery": "*",
+	"bootstrap": "4.1.0"

 Then use command in console:

 	bower install